pinedrop/transcripts_ui/README.md

 Your module is also responsible for retrieving transcripts for the UI; this is done by implementing hook_transcripts_ui_transcript().

+Your module is then free to position and style the rendered components.

 ## Related Modules